 If you live elsewhere in Canada but happen to pass through one of these places along your travels, it could be worth checking in at a Category 1 hotel for a five-night mattress run if you anticipate that those five elite qualifying nights will come in handy for Platinum qualification this year.

 Note that you must physically check-in to the hotel in order for the stay to count.
 If you simply make a booking but don’t show up, your booking will be forfeited and you may even lose your points or face a no-show penalty.

 However, there’s no real requirement that you remain in the room at all times.
 The generally advised approach is to throw up the Do Not Disturb sign and complete your checkout on the mobile app on the final day of the stay.

 Of course, you have to decide whether the five elite nights are worth the points you spend, since those points could also be used towards a free night that you’ll actually need on one of your trips.

 All things considered, I’d say that the “mattress running” strategy only comes into the equation if you anticipate that you’ll be within touching distance of Platinum and only need those extra few nights to bring you over the edge.

 …and the “Second Guest Trick”

 Position yourself as the “go-to” person within your circle of friends and family for all their hotel needs – offer them your elite benefits in exchange for their elite night credits.
-It’s a win-win situation if you pull it off!
+If you pull it off, it’s a win-win situation.

 When your friend or family member arrives, they can provide a credit card of their own to secure the reservation (and access the room), but if asked, make sure they say that you will be arriving later.